ToogaInc/RealmEyeSharper/README.md

 An ASP.NET API Application that is designed to scrape RealmEye and provide some additional support for Realm of the Mad God (RotMG) Discord raiding bots and applications.

-The `RealmSharper` solution contains the actual scraper logic.
-That is, `RealmSharper` contains code that is designed to scrape various aspects of a user's RealmEye profile.

-The `RealmAspNet` solution, as the name implies, is the ASP.NET Core application that any other codebase can make requests to.
-This solution also contains some extra features like a basic `/who` parser.

 ## Built With
 - .NET 5.0
 - ASP.NET